 The Ornamental Grass Collection at the University of Minnesota's Landscape Arboretum includes more than 200 different ornamental and native grasses and is one of the largest in the United States.
 Plants are evaluated for winter survival, flowering time, self-seeding, invasiveness, and winter interest.
 Since the initial planting in 1987, about half of the original grasses, sedges, and rushes have proven hardy at the Arboretum.

 |Blue Heaven™||2008||Tall, upright form.
 Dark blue to burgundy summer foliage shifts to red and purple in fall||25-30" wide by 40-48" tall|

-Blue Heaven™ is a trademark of the University of Minnesota.
+Blue Heaven™ and Golden Sunset™ are trademarks of the University of Minnesota.